YichunLL/gGPT/chainlit.md

-# Welcome to GotionGPT! 🚀🤖
+# Welcome to GotionGPT! 🤖

 Hi there! 👋 This is GotionGPT!

 Our self-developed battery size predictor help design and optimize EV battery packs using AI techniques.

-Please enter following numbers to to call the cell predictor
+Please enter following numbers to start with our the cell size predictor 🚀

 - Enter your pack configuration
 - Get optimal cell size predictions